Transformer (deep learning): Sublayers

 The final points of detail are the residual connections and layer normalization, (denoted as "LayerNorm", or "LN" in the following), which while conceptually unnecessary, are necessary for numerical stability and convergence.

-The residual connection, which is introduced to avoid vanishing gradient issues and stabilize the training process, can be expressed as follows: y = F(x) + x.
-The expression indicates that an output y is the sum of the transformation of input x (F(x)) and the input itself (x).
-Adding the input x can preserve the input information and avoid issues when the gradient of F(x) is close to zero.
+The residual connections are introduced to avoid vanishing gradient issues and stabilize the training process.
+They can be expressed by $x \mapsto F(x) + x$, where $F$ is a given component of the transformer.
+Adding the input $x$ can preserve the input information and avoid issues when the gradient of $F(x)$ is close to zero.

 Similarly to how the feedforward network modules are applied individually to each vector, the LayerNorm is also applied individually to each vector.

 There are two common conventions in use: the post-LN and the pre-LN convention.
 In the post-LN convention, the output of each sublayer is $$\mathrm{LayerNorm}(x + \mathrm{Sublayer}(x))$$where $\mathrm{Sublayer}(x)$ is the function implemented by the sublayer itself.

 In the pre-LN convention, the output of each sublayer is$$x + \mathrm{Sublayer}(\mathrm{LayerNorm}(x))$$The original 2017 transformer used the post-LN convention.
 It was difficult to train and required careful hyperparameter tuning and a "warm-up" in learning rate, where it starts small and gradually increases.
 The pre-LN convention, proposed several times in 2018, was found to be easier to train, requiring no warm-up, leading to faster convergence.